Eremon: Conflict

 It is currently in a cold conflict with a neighbouring community Zambo, Ghana, to the west.
 The dispute is over whose land an A Senior High School is sited.
 Zambo claims that the Senior High School is located on their land, and thus should have been named as Zambo Senior High School but not Eremon Senior High School as it is officially captured.
-The contestation started in the late 1990s, meanwhile, the school existed as far back as the 1980s.
-The question as to why the forebearers of the Zambo people did not contest the name of the school but the present generation remains unknown.
-As it stands the school is still official recognised as Eremon Senior High School.
+The contestation started in the late 1990s, meanwhile, the school existed as far back as the 1980s and has since been recognized officially as Eremon Senior High Technical School.
+The question as to why the forebears of the Zambo people did not contest the name of the school but the present generation does remains unknown.
+As it stands the school is still officially recognised as Eremon Senior High School.